srapisarda/stypes/README.md

 STYPES rewrites ontology-mediated (OMQ) queries to equivalent nonrecursive datalog queries (NDL) by getting as input:

-- a on ontology in the form of linear tuple-generating dependencies (TGD)s
+- a ontology in the form of linear tuple-generating dependencies (TGD)s
 - a conjunctive queries (CQ)